Skip to main content.

 1–4 pm

 Join Bard community members for apple gleaning at Greig Farm, three miles from the Bard campus.
-All apples collected will be donated to Red Hook Responds, a nonprofit that organizes volunteers in the Red Hook and Rhinebeck communities to support those in need.
+All apples collected will be donated to Red Hook Responds, a nonprofit that organizes volunteers in our local communities to support those in need.
 Make sure to wear clothing and durable shoes that you won’t mind getting a little dirty!
 Please arrange your own transportation.
-For further assistance and directions email Cole Ewalt, student chair of BardEATS, at [email protected].
+For further assistance and directions email Klara Awodey, student chair of BardEATS, at [email protected].
 All are welcome!

 Greig Farm, 227 Pitcher Lane, Red Hook, New York 12571